usc-isi-i2/kgtk/docs/transform/filter.md

 Match Type | Description
 ---------- | -----------
 fullmatch  | The full field must match the regular expression.
-It is not necessary to start the regular expressin with `^` nor end it with `$`. match      | The regular expression must match the beginning of the field.
+It is not necessary to start the regular expression with `^` nor end it with `$`. match      | The regular expression must match the beginning of the field.
 It is not necessary for it to match the entire field.
-It is not necessary to start the regular expressin with `^`. search     | The regular expression must match somewhere in the field.
+It is not necessary to start the regular expression with `^`. search     | The regular expression must match somewhere in the field.

 > NOTE: At the present time, semicolon (`;`) is used to separate the patterns of a filter and cannot appear within a pattern.